matthiasdialpad/xlnet_pretrain/README.md

 3. Process the dataset with the trained SentencePiece tokenizer using `xlnet/data_utils.py`
 4. We are now ready to pretrain an XLNet using `xlnet/train_gpu.py`

-## XLNet Folder
+## XLNet Folder - Changes/Fixes

-This folder is cloned directly from XLNet author's GitHub
+This folder is cloned directly from XLNet author's [GitHub](https://github.com/zihangdai/xlnet) with some modifications

     git clone https://github.com/zihangdai/xlnet.git

-As of this writing, I made minor modifications in `data_utils.py`, assigning `vocab_size=16000` instead of 32000 used by the authors.
+* `data_utils.py` Added vocab_size to be a flag variable instead of being a fixed value.
+This `vocab_size` must be the same as the `vocab_size` when training a custom SentencePiece model
+* `modelling.py: bsz%2==0 -> tf.debugging.assert_equal(bsz % 2, 0)` This is because bsz in `relative_positional_encoding` is inferred from the shape of the input which makes it a tensor and % is for integers not tensors, so we use tf's assert_equal instead

 #### CUDA
 1. Make sure you have a GPU that is available by using `nvidia-smi` in terminal